Control how data is accessed and changed in your WinForms apps

 }

-is provided — outside code can set the value but not read it.
+Only set is provided β outside code can set the value but not read it.

 private string password;